BenMcLean/Voxel2Pixel/volumetric_ortho_impostor_rendering_specification.md

 ### Billboard Depth Model

-The sprite writes depth as if it were a **flat billboard** at the sprite plane (the plane passing through the model center, perpendicular to the camera).
+The sprite writes depth as if it were a **flat billboard** at the sprite plane (the plane passing through the **model center**, perpendicular to the camera).
 This means:

 * All pixels of the sprite share the same depth value.
 * The sprite is either entirely in front of or entirely behind other geometry.